 We calculated the liability for loss adjustment expenses separately for open claims and IBNR claims.
-For open claims, the liability represents the present value of expected future claim administration fees, projected using the same claim termination rate assumptions as those used for calculating the open claim liabilities.
-For IBNR claims, we assumed the one-time new claim fee applies to 268 claims unreported as of the valuation date, based on trends in claim incidence between 2016 and 2021.
+For open claims, the liability represents the present value of expected future claim administration fees for open claims.
+Expected fees were projected using the same claim termination rate assumptions as the assumptions used for calculating the open claim liabilities.
+For IBNR claims, we assumed the one-time new claim fee applies to 40 claims unreported as of the valuation date, based on trends in claim incidence between 2016 and 2021.
 We estimated the loss adjustment expense liability for ongoing monthly fees for IBNR claims based on the relationship between the IBNR claim liability to the open claim liability.
-The estimated loss adjustment expense liabilities as of December 31, 2022 are shown below for open claims, IBNR claims, and in total.
+The December 31, 2022 loss adjustment expense liabilities are shown below for open claims, IBNR claims, and in total.

-TABLE 2.5 LIABILITY FOR LOSS ADJUSTMENT EXPENSES AS OF DECEMBER 31, 2022
+TABLE 2.5: LIABILITY FOR LOSS ADJUSTMENT EXPENSES AS OF DECEMBER 31, 2022